aditibhide/Data-Analysis-Test/README.md

 ## Notes
 - The data must be in a valid CSV format and contain appropriate signal names for successful analysis.
 - Missing data is handled using forward and backward filling, but if the data has significant gaps, it might affect the accuracy of the visualizations.

-## License
-This project is open-source, and you are free to use and modify it as per the terms of the MIT License.